axdhill/ait-qkd/README.md

 This is the **public**, **free** repository.
 We do have additional stuff like LDPC error correction, QKD presfiting and QKD GUI but we currently do not ship them for free of charge.
 If you have interest in these please contact us.

 The source code is arranged as a CMake (see: [http://www.cmake.org](http://www.cmake.org/)) project in a git (see: [http://www.git-scm.com](http://www.git-scm.com)) repository.
 The reference machines are Debian 7.8 ("Wheezy") and Debian 8 ("Jessie").
-Any other Linux distribution might work as well, e.g. Ubuntu or Mint, but this is not tested yet.
+Any other Linux distribution might work as well, e.g. Ubuntu, RedHat, SuSE, Gentoo or Mint, but this is not tested yet.

 1. Preamble